 A Frame of Mind to Set You Apart

 Having the opportunity to review hundreds of companies, we concluded and decided upon the Good to Great framework by Jim Collins, a time-tested model built upon data sets of over 15 years and over thousands of companies.
 Jim also had a hand in guiding Jeff Bezos at the point of time when Amazon was on the brink of bankruptcy in 2002 to being one of the largest companies in the world and the richest man in the world.

 We have synthesised and extracted the key components of his research and presented it into 5 simple steps on what it takes to build a great company.

 1) Getting the Right People on the Right Seats on the Bus

 People are the most important assets in any successful organisation.
-The quest for searching for the right people is an ongoing process and only by having skin in the game, you will learn and improve.
+Searching for the right people is an ongoing process, and only by having skin in the game will you learn and improve.
 Two great questions start with, to know if the person is the right fit for your business:

 - If I were to hire the same person again, will I do so?